 INTRODUCTION

-Intellectual Property Rights (IPR) in the UK has been a topic of controversy, frustration and complexity for design and designers for many years and continues to be such.
-The situation is further complicated by the different laws affecting IPR in different countries and indeed by the total ignorance of IPR by many young designers and different countries.
-Indeed, there is an interesting analogy between young designers in developed countries and cultures living in developing countries and in terms of knowledge and understanding of IPR.
+Intellectual Property Rights (IPR) in the UK has been a topic of controversy, frustration and complexity for design and designers for many years and this continues to be the case.
+The situation is further complicated by the different laws affecting IPR in different countries and, often, a lack of knowledge about IPR especially among young designers.
+Indeed, there are significant differences in knowledge and understanding of IPR among designers in both economically developed and developing countries.
 To understand IPR we must first alter or augment our perception of property.

 We grow up to consider property as a material entity: a car, a house, a television etc., something tangible that an individual has paid to take possession of or has manufactured themselves and therefore has the right to charge another individual for or even to give away; the last three words are important and may become more important as we begin to discuss IPR in relation to culturally significant patterns, products and practices.
 For example, many of us will give away our personal property to charity shops or any other non-profit organisation we choose because we believe that, in doing so, we are contributing towards the good of our national and global society.